NethServer/docs/administrator-manual/en/fail2ban.rst

 Statistics
 ==========

-The :guilabel:`Ban statistics` tab is available in the status category of the server-manager, it gives you the total number of banishment per jail as well as the total of all banishments.
+The :guilabel:`Ban statistics` tab is available in the status category of the server-manager, it gives you the total number of bans per jail as well as the total of all bans.

 Tools
 =====